-From the information available inspectors were satisfied that families and friends will be encouraged to get involved in the lives of the residents.
+From the information available the inspector was satisfied that families and friends will be encouraged to get involved in the lives of the residents.

 The person in charge outlined how staff will facilitate residents to maintain contact with their families.
-This included access to phones, transport home if needed and family invitations to events in the centre.
+This included access to phone facilities, transport home if needed and family invitations to events in the centre.
+The team leader also discussed how families will be supported to take short holiday beaks with the resident if that is their wish.